 Q - What are chandeliers used for?

-A - Chandeliers are a great source of general illumination, and the use of a dimmer switch (look for the special controls needed for non-incandescent bulbs) can create just the mood and atmosphere you are looking for – whether it's a gentle cascade of light over a romantic dinner party or a bright and lively glow for a family dinner.
+Chandeliers are a great source of general illumination, and the use of a dimmer switch (look for the special controls needed for non-incandescent bulbs) can create just the mood and atmosphere you are looking for – whether it's a gentle cascade of light over a romantic dinner party or a bright and lively glow for a family dinner.
 Historically, chandeliers have usually been found in the dining room.
 New designs, such as mini-chandeliers, and forward-thinking design trends have moved the chandelier out of the dining room and into the rest of the house.
+Chandeliers are usually very expensive due to the time, effort and expertise required to build them.
+Many chandeliers, especially beaded chandeliers, are all hand-crafted so to create a chandelier from scratch takes a great deal of time and skill.

 Q - Where should I consider using a chandelier?